maxmind/dev-hire-homework/README.md

 * `/robots.txt`
 * `/favicon.ico`

+Please note that the first three path prefixes are regular expressions.
+The remaining are plain text.

 Also ignore all paths ending in `.rss` or `.atom`.

 The report itself should show the following information: